 Casa Mila (or La Pedrera)

-The second stop on on the sight-seeing excursion and it just so happened to be right across the street from the first, with its flowing form unmistakable among its contemporaries along the Eixample.
+The second stop on the sight-seeing excursion and it just so happened to be right across the street from the first, with its flowing form unmistakable among its contemporaries along the Eixample.
 Casa Mila being an apartment building rather than a residence was framed much more like a museum of the typical life of an occupant, so there were numerous office and room set-ups but I found myself more drawn to the steel, brick, and tile details.
 They described the attic superstructure as that of a whale skeleton and I made sure to photograph the model along with Gaudi’s ingenious chain and weight scheme to figure out arches.
 The roof, though not as iconic as the Dragon Back of the Battlo, still featured a number of naturalistic chimneys that were worth a look.

 La Sagrada Familia and Palau Guell